Sarson ka Sag – Recipe for Sarson ka Saag

 When stored in an airtight container, Sarson Ka Saag will last for approximately a week in the fridge.
 If you’re making a large batch, I’d recommend tempering only the amount you’ll be serving.

 Make sure you only reheat the amount you want to serve and you use fresh tadka each time.
 Also, make sure the container is properly closed after each usage.
-You may reheat it in the microwave or in a pan as per your wish.
+You may reheat it in the microwave or a pan as per your wish.
 If you think it’s getting dry, add a splash of water and reheat it well.

 Why you Should Make this Recipe: